DarpaSehgal/trivia-challenge/README.md

 ---

-**Built with ❤️ using AWS Lambda and ElastiCache Valkey Serverless**# Deployment ready
+**Built with ❤️ using AWS Lambda and ElastiCache Valkey Serverless**
-# Deployment ready with GitHub Secrets configured